rahilahmed1/humor_detection/README.md

 Author: Annamoradnejad, Issa and Zoghi, Gohar
 journal: arXiv preprint arXiv:2004.12765

-## using the data above we are checking the dataset for words which will considered funny while telling a joke
+## NLP Implementation : using the data above we are checking the dataset for words which will considered funny while telling a joke